shubhambaid/Deepstream-SnotBot/README.md

 # SnotBot-Deepstream

 Whales are majestic, so do their snot.
 There is a lot of information about whale's health and ocean in the snot droplets.
+The microbial data consists of plethora of information (e.g. Algal Bloom, Whale's Health, Plankton Reserviour e.t.c)

 ![](sources/whale-gif.gif)